moonad/TaelinArena/README.md

 ![Test render!](https://media.giphy.com/media/TL11C3bEnJn4rzE1RQ/giphy.gif)

-**This game is outdated and not running due to Formality updated.
+**Note: This game is outdated and not running due to Formality updates.
 We plan to come back to it in 2021**

 ### Fully modable